R3tr0BoiDX/smwc-browser/README.md

 - Update the cache/list from SMWC after X days
 - Customizability, add options where to save, keep bps files or delete them
 - Garbage collection, everything is stored in `/tmp` but could do better
+- Option to run outputted file automatically through higan?

-Mostly made it so I could spin up a hack I already know and have it ready to go without using any external tools.
+Still a WIP.
+I mostly made it so I could spin up a hack I already know and have it ready to go without using any external tools.
+Plus it was a fun project/hopefully it's useful to someone else